misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

   print(x)
 {% endhighlight %}

-Just like the list comprehension, if you have a list, you can assign each item to a variable name, and then do something for each item in the list.
+Just like the list comprehension, if you have a list (or any iterator), you can assign each item to a variable name, and then do something for each item in the list.
 In the above case, it will print every item of `nums`.

 You might wonder why there's nothing like the regular `for` loop in Java, like this: